 Remove the fabric from the mordant bath.
 Dispose of the mordant solution.
 In a large pot, add the extracted dye solution.
 Add enough water to the dye solution so the fabric or yarn can move freely in the dye bath.
-Add the fabric and heat to 180 to 200 degrees F. Heat for one hour or until the color.
+Add the fabric and heat to 180 to 200 F. Heat for one hour or until the color.
 Remember the color will be darker while wet and will lighten when rinsed and dried.
-If the color is too light, use more dye extract to the bath.
+If the color is too light, use more dye extract in the bath.

 Allow the fabric to cool enough to handle and rinse.
 Fabric should be gently squeezed through several changes of water until the water runs clear.
 The fabric can also be rinsed in the washer by running a cycle with no detergent.
 Yarn should be rinsed in an up and down motion to help remove tangles and smooth it.

 How to Modify Colors

 The modification takes place after the fabric is dyed with the original plant dye bath.
 Fill a dye pot or bucket with warm water, add one tablespoon of ferrous sulfate per pound of fabric or yarn.
 Stir to dissolve completely and add the fabric.
-Allow to soak for desired color is achieved.
+Allow to soak until the desired color is achieved.
 Then, rinse and allow fabric to dry.

 Create Fabulous Colors

 This is a comprehensive list of plant material that can be gathered to create specific colors.
-You'll find plants in your backyard, along the roadsides, in markets and online.
+You'll find plants in your backyard, along with the roadsides, in markets and online.
 You'll be able to create thousands of combinations to create your unique colors.
 Remember, that every dye bath is unique so enjoy the results!